MAINTAINING YOUR HOME DURING THE SEASONS

 Taking care of your home is much more than just a weekend of spring cleaning.
 When you own a house, every season has its own checklist for maintenance.
 From flushing out water heaters, to cleaning gutters, to simply remembering to test carbon monoxide and smoke detectors, each season has its own challenges to throw at homeowners.
 Depending on where in the country you live, some of these points may not be necessary, but it’s a good place to start.
 Here, we’ll outline exactly what you should do to prepare your home year-round and avoid any seasonal emergencies.
+Follow these home maintenance tips to help keep your home in prime working condition.

 - If you’ve got an indoor fireplace make sure it’s ready for winter by checking it yourself, or better yet, call a professional chimney service.